7 Benefits of Walking

 Walking Reduces Your Risk of Cognitive Impairment

-Improvements to the mental processes that help you set and carry out goals become more enduring with with an ongoing physical activity routine.
+Improvements to the mental processes that help you set and carry out goals become more enduring with an ongoing physical activity routine.
 Regular moderate-to-vigorous walking positively affects brain health and cognition.

 Walking Reduces and Prevents Joint Pain